-Switzerland is a peaceful, prosperous, and stable modern market economy with low unemployment, a highly skilled labor force, and a per capita GDP larger than that of the big Western European economies.
-It is known for its mountains (Alps in south, Jura in northwest) but it also has a central plateau of rolling hills, plains, and large lakes.
-The highest point is Dufourspitze at 4.634m while Lake Maggiore is only 195m above sea level.
-The climate is temperate, but varies with altitude.
-Switzerland has cold, rainy/snowy winters and cool, humid summers.
+Switzerland is a peaceful, prosperous, and stable modern market economy with low unemployment, a highly skilled workforce, and a per capita GDP larger than that of the big Western European economies.
+It is known for its mountains (the Alps and Jura) but it also has a central plateau of rolling hills and plains, and over a hundred extensive lakes.
+The highest point is Dufourspitze at 4.634 mt., while Lake Maggiore is only 195 mt. above sea level.
+The climate is temperate and continental, with cold, rainy/snowy winters and cool, humid summers.

 Switzerland ranks last for price competitiveness in Justraveling’s Alternative Travel Index.
 Average travel costs per day: $112 (backpacker) – $402 (mid-range).
 Cheapest Swiss cities: Basel, Lausanne.
 Most expensive: Zug, Zurich.